Sleep is a multifaceted phenomenon that involves intricate biological processes and serves numerous vital functions.

 Stage 3: Deep Sleep

 Also known as slow-wave sleep, this stage is characterized by the presence of delta brain waves.
 During deep sleep, your body undergoes physical restoration, repairing tissues and building bone and muscle.
-During this stage, your body releases growth hormones, which aid in physical development and recovery.
+Deep sleep is essential for both physical and cognitive rejuvenation.

 Stage 4: REM Sleep

 Rapid Eye Movement (REM) sleep is a unique stage characterized by increased brain activity and rapid eye movements.
-This is the stage when vivid dreaming occurs, and your brain consolidates memories and processes emotional experiences.
-REM sleep is essential for cognitive function, learning, and emotional regulation.
+During REM sleep, the brain consolidates memories and processes emotional experiences.

 The Role of Circadian Rhythms

 The circadian rhythm, an internal biological clock, controls your sleep cycle stages.
-Various environmental cues, such as light and temperature, influence this rhythm, which regulates numerous physiological processes, including sleep.
+Various environmental cues, such as light and temperature, influence this rhythm, regulating numerous physiological processes, including sleep.

 The Connection Between Sleep and Mental Health